-The regular open enrollment period to buy a 2016 individual health plan ended January 31.
-But, if something has changed and you or your family has experienced a qualifying life event, you may be able to apply for coverage now, in a special enrollment period.
+If something has changed and you or your family experienced a major life event (known as a "qualifying life event" in insurance-speak), you might be able to apply for coverage now, in a special enrollment period.

-As part of the application process, you will be asked to provide proof you’re an Alaska state resident.
-Your completed application and supporting documents must be received within 60 days of the life event.
-In addition to the requirements, you may be asked to provide additional documentation of a life event.
+As part of the application process, you'll be asked to provide proof that you're an Alaska resident.
+Your completed application and supporting documentation must be received within 60 days of the life event.
+In addition to the requirements listed, you may be asked to provide additional documentation of your life event.

-The birth, placement for adoption, or adoption of the applicant for whom coverage is sought.
-For Qualified Health Plans (QHPs), this also applies to children placed in foster care, legal wards, guardianship, or medical support orders.
+Birth, placement for adoption, and adoption of a child.
+For qualified health plans (QHPs), this also applies to children placed in foster care, legal wards, guardianship, or medical support orders.

 The COBRA coverage period ends (usually after 18 months), or the individual has exceeded the lifetime limit in the plan, and no other COBRA coverage is available.